 Eliminate slow-moving SKUs

-Oftentimes, brands will have more SKUs than they should, and they’ll be stuck paying for storage and doling out cash to fulfill MOQs for products that don’t sell or drive revenue.
+Oftentimes, brands will have more SKUs than they should, and they’ll be stuck paying for storage and doling out cash to fulfil MOQs for products that don’t sell or drive revenue.

 Ryan Treft, Founder & Partner of Coalatree and Peejamas